 • The ontological identity of empirical indiscernibles: Leibniz’s methodological principle and its significance in the work of Einstein, (PDF) 2019

 Wikipedia: Spekkens toy model

 First email: February 7, 2019 at 12:50 PM

 Dear Prof. Dr. Robert Spekkens:

 In 1977, I joined David Bohm and his doctoral candidates to become a point, a line, a triangle and a tetrahedron (a three-hour seminar).
 In 1979 Viki Weisskopf helped arranged for me to meet and have a private one-on-one with John Bell at CERN.
-In 1980 I sent six months studying one day with Olivier Costa de Beauregard and the next with J.P.
-Vigiers at the Institut Henri Poincare.
-Then, with my head spinning, I returned home to Boston to make a living.
+In 1980 I sent five months studying one day per week with Olivier Costa de Beauregard and another day with J.P.
+Vigier, both at the Institut Henri Poincaré.
+Then, with my head spinning, I returned home to Boston and decided it was time to make a living.

 In 2011 I returned to all those questions in a rather peculiar way.
 My nephew asked me to introduce the Platonic solids to his high school geometry students (about 80 students).
 Several were fascinated by the most simple internal structure of the tetrahedron and octahedron.
 With deference to Zeno, we started going within the tetrahedron by dividing the edges by 2.
 In 45 steps within we were looking at particle physics (and billions of tetrahedrons and octahedrons).
 In 67 more steps, we were looking at the Planck Wall and began examining the Planck base units.
 What happens to all those tetra-octa structures as everything gets infinitesimally smaller?
 We concluded, “They must be increasingly shared by everything.
 It’s hypostatic.”